espidev/ProtectionStones/README.md

     protectionstones.admin - This permission allows users to override all ProtectionStones regions. protectionstones.limit.x - Replace x with a limit for players' protected regions.
-    If you don't want a limit, do not give this permission. x can only be replaced with an integer number.
+    If you don't want a limit, do not give this permission. x can only be replaced with an integer number. protectionstones.bypass - Acces to the /ps bypass command.

 This plugin is licensed under **CC Attribution-NonCommercial-ShareAlike 4.0 International**.
 In very basic terms, Do whatever you want with the code of this plugin, as long as you give credits to the author and/or the plugin itself.